 The school follows the oversubscription procedure ( Admission criteria for infant and primary schools 2021-22 / Admission criteria 2022-2023) as outlined on the Leicester City Council Admissions website as below

 Where a school receives more applications than places available, each preference will be ranked against the schools published admissions criteria.
-Full details of the criteria, for St Mary's Fields Primary School for entry in 2021-22, can be found below.
+Full details of the criteria, for St Mary’s Fields Academy for entry in 2024-25, can be found below.

 Each school has a limited number of places and this is known as the published admission number (PAN).
 This number considers how many pupils each school can accommodate and is shown within each drop-down below.